Aħwa Maltin: Direct democracy

 The party advocates for enhanced direct democracy and increased citizen participation in governance.
 The party supports the use of referendums as a tool to ensure that the populace has a direct say in significant national decisions.

-The party in general advocates for a more representative parliamentary system and increased use of the referendum, to ensure that the will of the populace is being included in politics, and for the avoidance of authoritarian decisions by the governing party.
-The party has already called for referendums on abortion, Gozo autonomy and the European Union, emphasizing their commitment to allowing citizens to directly influence legislative decisions.
+The party has already called for referendums on abortion, Gozitan regional autonomy and the European Union, emphasizing their commitment to allowing citizens to directly influence legislative decisions.

+In its 2026 election manifesto, Aħwa Maltin has called for the direct election of regional governments in Malta and Gozo, the strengthening of local authorities including but not limited to increasing the maximum number of councillors in local councils and more powers related to councils' particular jurisdiction areas, an increase in financing local councils as long as it is proportional and the power to stop construction projects if residents oppose them.
+Finally they propose that the central or regional government compensate local councils for necessary works that would negatively impact the localities.
+All of these protections would be guaranteed by a constitutional amendment.

 Activity

-The party is mainly active through press conferences and statements sent to national television.
-It has also been jointly participating in press conferences on cost of living and social values with Catholic social teaching-inspired think tank Moviment Solidarjetà (Solidarity Movement), led by former Nationalist MP Edwin Vassallo.
+The party was mainly active through press conferences and statements sent to national television.
+It also jointly participated in press conferences on cost of living and social values with Catholic social teaching-inspired think tank Moviment Solidarjetà (Solidarity Movement), led by former Nationalist MP Edwin Vassallo.

+The party announced its dissolution on the 21st of September 2026 after being unable to find a single person willing to lead it.